David-Nogueira/Steam_Games_2013_to_2023-R_Project-Cesae_Digital/README.md

 </p>

 <p align="justify">
 Using the table and the graph, it is observed that the fields with <strong>the highest correlation to the max_owners field are positive and negative feedback</strong>.
-Therefore, the factors that may influence this feedback will be analyzed later.
+Therefore, the factors that may influence this feedback will be analysed later.
 Additionally, <strong>other fields of some importance include the release date (release_date) and the price (price)</strong>.<br><br>
 The reasons for the high correlation between positive feedback and the number of users, followed by the correlation with negative feedback, are as follows:
 </p>